Schedule demo

 12. Choose the Monitor Group from the combo box to which you want to associate the Monitor (optional).

-13. If you are adding a new monitor from an Admin Server, select a Managed Server.
+13. If you are adding a new monitor from an Central Server, select a Probe Server.

 14. Click Add Monitor(s).
 This discovers the AIX servers from the network and starts monitoring them.